Can Wharton Revoke Trump’s Economics Degree Now?

 So yuge big that the tariffs won’t make a dent in it.
 So the relief payments to farmers will have to be borrowed by the U.S. Who do we borrow from?
 Yup, that’s right.
 We borrow a bunch from the Chinese.
 So, we are going to pay them for money we are going to use to pay off farmers injured by bad U.S. policies thus enabling the Chinese to make money off the trade war.

-Oh, and whatever you do, don’t look at the effect Trump’s Tweets had on the stock market for most of the past few days.
+Oh, and whatever you do, don’t look at the effect Trump’s tweets had on the stock market for most of the past few days.
 Not that most Americans have a big stake in the stock market.
 But Trump’s friends and fat cat supporters do and they don’t like this uncertainty one bit.
-(For good insights into how badly Trump is playing all this, read the great piece by Catherine Rampell from the Washington Post from Friday.)
+(For good insights into how badly Trump is playing all this, read the great piece by Catherine Rampell in Friday's Washington Post.)

 Now the market rebounded a bit Friday when Trump and the Chinese both said that a little progress was being made in the talks.
 And frankly, most of the trade experts I know think a deal will ultimately come.
 But there are even a couple problems associated with that.
 One is that after China stops buying U.S. agricultural or other products and starts to get them from other countries, often it does not return to buying from the U.S. as it did pre-trade interruption because having more suppliers produces more competitive pricing for them and reduces U.S. leverage.